mhBrice/thesis/article3/article3.md

 (in latitude) shifts of tree saplings? (iii) Are tree saplings of northern marginal populations migrating downslope? (iv) How do stand composition, topo-edaphic characteristics, climate and disturbances influence tree recruitment at their northern range limits?
-To address these questions, we assessed regional changes in sapling occurrence and abundance across and compared shifts in latitudinal distributions of saplings among different disturbance severity levels.
+To address these questions, we assessed regional changes in sapling occurrence and abundance and compared shifts in latitudinal distributions of saplings among different disturbance severity levels.
 We also test for shifts in altitudinal distributions among regions.
-We then investigated the relative importance of a series of environmental factors on tree sapling recruitment (measured as the number of tree individuals that reached a diameter at breast height (DBH) between 1-9 cm during a time interval): climate, topo-edaphic factors, plot and neighbourhood composition, and disturbances.
+We then investigated the relative importance of a series of environmental factors on tree sapling recruitment (measured as the number of tree individuals with a diameter at breast height (DBH) between 1-9 cm): climate, topo-edaphic factors, plot and neighbourhood composition, and disturbances.